olulekeomotoba/Project-3/README.md

 Evaluate the performance of employees by job role analysis of Northwind traders enterprise in terms of key performance indicators (KPIs).
 Identify trends, patterns and anomalies in the company's performance data over time.
 Generate actionable insights to inform data-driven decision-making.
 Enhance data transparency and accessibiity for stakeholders.

 **DATA EXTRACTION:**  <br>
-Aggregated sales data was extracted from the company's SQL server.
+Aggregated diverse employee datasets, including personal details, job roles, performance metrics, and salary information from multiple sources including the company's SQL server.

 **DATA CLEANSING:**  <br>
 The column distribution, column profile and column quality was elucidated from the view ribbon of the power query editor.
 This was done to ascertain and check for the possibility of errors, null values, empty spaces, data uniqueness and distinctiveness, outliers, and inconsistencies.